CHAPTER 13

 (c) the procurement or acquisition of: fiscal agency or depository services; liquidation and management services for regulated financial institutions; or services related to the sale, redemption and distribution of public debt, including loans and government bonds, notes and other securities;

-(iii) under the particular procedure or condition of an international organization, or funded by international grants, loans or other assistance where the applicable procedure or condition would be inconsistent with this Chapter.
+(iii) under the particular procedure or condition of an international organization, or funded by international grants, loans, or other assistance if the applicable procedure or condition would be inconsistent with this Chapter.

 Schedules

-(a) in Section A, the central government entities whose procurement is covered by this
+(a) in Section A, the central government entities for which procurement is covered by this Chapter;

-(b) in Section B, other entities whose procurement is covered by this Chapter; (c) in Section C, the goods covered by this Chapter;
+(b) in Section B, other entities for which procurement is covered by this Chapter; (c) in Section C, the goods covered by this Chapter;

 (g) in Section G, the applicable Threshold Adjustment Formula; and